 Although a few hundred stars have traditional names (mostly dating back hundreds or even thousands of years) and a few have modern nicknames, most do not.
 They are instead identified by a variety of different catalog designations.
 The catalogs are created by astronomers for astronomers, and go into common use because they advance the science in some way.
 Some are useful simply because they catalog the positions of increasingly large numbers of stars.
 Others are important because they catalog by both position and measured distance, or because they catalog special types of stars such as variable stars or binary stars (or other celestial objects such as nebulae, star clusters, or galaxies).
 Importantly, when objects go into these catalogs and when the catalogs are used, no money changes hands.
-The catalogs and books created by star naming companies list randomly assigned names and are not used by astronomers.
-As a result, astronomers will not know the name you have assigned to a star.
+The catalogs and books created by star namers list randomly assigned names and are useless to astronomers.
+Astronomers don't use them and will not know the name you have assigned.